Financial-Times/o-message/README.md

 	</div>
 </div>
 ```
-_Note: at different viewport sizes, the message element hides the following elements:_
+_Note: these message types are responsive.
+At different viewport sizes the message element hides the following elements:_
 - `<span class="o-message__detail">`
 - `<a class="o-message__action--secondary">`

-A variation of the alert message is an **inner** alert message, which has almost exactly the same markup, with an optional addition of information, and does not have the option to close the message.
+The 'alert-inner' message type has almost exactly the same markup, with an optional addition of information, and does not have the option to close the message.
+This message type has been designed to fit within another element on the page.
+It does not hide elements at any viewport.

 ```html
 <div class="o-message o-message--alert-inner o-message--success" data-o-component="o-message">